bids-standard/bids-specification/CONTRIBUTING.md

     Each datatype may support many suffixes.
     These suffixes are divided into groups based on what extensions and entities are allowed for each.
     Data types correspond to subfolders (for example, `anat`, `func`) in the BIDS structure.
-- `auxdatatypes/*.yaml`:
-    Auxiliary (not directly imaging or data-containing) data types supported by the specification.
-    Each auxiliary data type is associated with a set of data types, and these auxiliary data types are grouped based on what data types, extensions, and entities are allowed for each.
-    Examples of auxiliary data types include `channels`, `electrodes`, and `photo`.
 - `entities.yaml`:
     A list of entities (key/value pairs in folder and filenames) with associated descriptions and formatting rules.
     The order of the entities in the file determines the order in which entities must appear in filenames.